 You’ll find Stromstad (current town) close to the Norwegian border in Bohuslan.
 A cute small village with a lot of history, a wonderful archipelago and thousands of different animals.
-I suggets you try a trip with the koster ferries that takes you out to the koster islands.
+I suggest you try a trip with the koster ferries that takes you out to the koster islands.
+Today Swedish Radio actually wrote that Sperm wales have been seen in the koster fjord.
+Se more on Sveriges Radio.
 Read more about the islands on http://kosteroarna.com/in-english/

 When you then continue to Tanumshede from Stromstad, round 30 kilometers, you’ll pass one of our famous world heritage in form of stone carvings.
 I am talking about Vitlycke museum.
 If you go south from the church in Tanumshede you’ll pass this road sign to the right..